RevenueCat/purchases-ios/README.md

 #### Direct Integration

-- You'll want to checkout one of the `3.x`[Purchases.framework tags](https://github.com/RevenueCat/purchases-ios/tags).
+- You'll want to check out one of the `3.x`[Purchases.framework tags](https://github.com/RevenueCat/purchases-ios/tags).

+#### After you get out of the beta

+Once you revert to version 3 of the framework you'll need to do a reverse migration.
+While not explicitly outlined in our [API updates doc](https://rev.cat/uet).
+You can see the differences between v3 and V4.
+The changes are mostly naming updates, so don't worry about having to refactor things beyond that.

 ## RevenueCat SDK Features
 |   | RevenueCat |